MicrosoftDocs/windows-itpro-docs/education/windows/tutorial-deploy-apps-winse/create-policies.md

 > [!WARNING]
 > The maximum number of active policies is 32, which includes the Windows 11 SE base policy, the Microsoft vulnerable driver block list, and potentially other inbox policies.
 When planning your supplemental policy strategy, avoid adding too many.
 For example, avoid creating a supplemental policy per app, which can add up very quickly.

-After you create WDAC supplemental policies, you must sign them and deploy them through Intune.
+After you create WDAC supplemental policies, you must sign them and deploy them through Intune.\
+To create supplemental policies, download and install the [WDAC Policy Wizard][EXT-1] from a **non-Windows SE device**.

 The following video provides an overview and explains how to create supplemental policies for apps blocked by the Windows 11 SE base policy.